onionjake/doh/README.md

 5. If password cannot be found, rotate a bit and search again.
 6. If password cannot be found after 5 rotations, rehash and search again.

-* Where '+' is concatenation.
+\* Where '+' is concatenation.
 See http://en.wikipedia.org/wiki/PBKDF2 on PBKDF2 function definition.

 The expected number of characters needed to fulfill typical password requirements is 10 characters.
 Determining each domain's expected number of minimum characters to meet requirements can be done using the coupon collectors problem.

+## License

 Copyright (c) 2012 Jake Willoughby